cancerevo/AmpliconPE/README.md

 ## Why not use a RegEx expression?

-Fuzzy RegEx libraries use sequence aligners, which therefore could mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project... and is _designed_ for FASTQ sequence analysis.
+Fuzzy RegEx libraries use sequence aligners, which therefore could mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project...and is designed for FASTQ sequence analysis.

 ## Usage